 Education is a natural process carried out by the human individual, and is acquired not by listening to words, but by experiences in the environment.” – Dr. Maria Montessori

-RedRose Montessori School offers the finest Montessori curriculum in Cypress and Tomball, TX neighborhood and Mountain House’s neighborhood in CA. Our multi-tiered classrooms engage young children from 6 weeks to 6 years old, and foster a deep love for independent learning and social responsibility.
+Montessori School offers the finest Montessori curriculum in Cypress and Tomball, TX neighborhood.
+Our multi-tiered classrooms engage young children from 6 weeks to 6 years old, and foster a deep love for independent learning and social responsibility.
 From our caregivers at the infant level to our credentialed instructors at the primary grade level, we’ll closely monitor, care for and support your children’s needs.
 From gentle stimulation of their senses, to positive challenges that will reinforce their independence and unique learning activities that will engage their creativity, we support every children at each stage of their development.

 RedRose Montessori School offers a wide range of curricula that includes cognitive and physical development for infants and toddlers, meaningful language and independence-building activities for preschoolers, and creative learning opportunities in core subjects for primary students.
 Below, you’ll see more detail on our early education programs.
-Feel free to contact us with any questions.
+Feel free to contact us.

 Our Curricula and Schedules